 Tips to help the elderly with hearing impairment:

-- Hearing aids are important for elderlies with hearing impairment.
+- Hearing aids are important for our loved ones with hearing impairment.
 Make sure you check the aids periodically, to see whether they are functioning properly.

-- While communicating with an elderly with hearing loss, it is necessary that you speak slowly and clearly, so that your elderly can properly read your lips.
+- While communicating with our loved ones with hearing loss, it is necessary that you speak slowly and clearly, so that your loved ones can properly read your lips.
 Avoid speaking fast or shouting, as this would not allow the person to appropriately read your lips.

 - You also need to remember that chewing while talking; burying your face with hands and beard, the mustache can all serve as a distraction for communication.

-- While communicating, you must remember to give all your direct attention to your elderly.
+- While communicating, you must remember to give all your direct attention to your loved ones.
 You also need to maintain eye contact with them and not with the interpreter, if there is any.

-- If your elderly vision is fine and there is no problem, then you can always communicate with them through writing.
+- If your loved ones vision is fine and there is no problem, then you can always communicate with them through writing.